chumaky/docker-images/README.md

 ### All inclusive image
 - `postgres_all.docker`
   - All inclusive image which is built on top of individual postgres images with single FDW installed.

+Currently it includes FDWs for Mongo, TDS (MSSQL & Sybase), Mysql as well as two built in FDWs for Postgres and Files.
+TODO: Add support for Oracle, SQLite.

 #### Available image tags
 Tag naming pattern corresponds one to one to the official postgres tags.